SUBASHPALVEL/Disease-Prediction-App/README.md

-# Disease-Prediction-App
+# disease-prediction-web-app
-It is a disease prediction app using Machine Learning in Python #SubashPalvel #subashpalvel #SUBASHPALVEL
+It predict whether you are suffering from diabetes ,heart , kidney , breast cancer disease